-A clinical trial to look at the long-term effects of gantenerumab in patients with Alzheimer’s disease
+A clinical trial to look at the long-term effects of gantenerumab in people with Alzheimer’s disease

 A Study to Evaluate the Safety and Tolerability of Long-term Administration of Gantenerumab in Participants With Alzheimer's Disease (AD)